 - The National WWII Museum (22 mins)

-After exploring the city all day, it was always nice to come home to the Royal Sonesta New Orleans.
+After exploring the city all day, it was always lovely to come home to the Royal Sonesta New Orleans.
 In fact, after a tiring day, you don’t even need to leave the hotel to experience the Big Easy at night!
-You can eat at Restaurant R’evolution or Desire Oyster Bar and even grab a drink at Bar R’evolution or Le Booze without actually leaving the property.
-In true New Orleans fashion, you can’t leave without listening to a bit of jazz.
+You can eat at Restaurant R’evolution or Desire Oyster Bar and also grab a drink at Bar R’evolution or Le Booze without actually leaving the property.
+In true New Orleans fashion, you can’t go without listening to a bit of jazz.
 Beginning nightly at 8 p.m., you can enjoy some of the city’s best jazz musicians at the hotel’s Jazz Playhouse.
 I loved the idea of walking around and seeing New Orleans’ history during the day and then getting to come home and have so many options nearby.

 I spend a lot of time in hotels, but I can tell you that I was particularly impressed by the Royal Sonesta.
 Even though the hotel is located right in the middle of the hubbub of Bourbon street, the building itself was quiet at night, allowing for deep and tranquil sleep.
 I honestly don’t think I could’ve chosen a better place to stay in New Orleans.
 So, there you have it, I give two thumbs up to the Royal Sonesta New Orleans!